marcriehm/kubernetes-research/Authorization.md

   resources: ["pods"]
   verbs: ["get", "watch", "list"]
 ```
-An HTTP POST would be used to create this ClusterRole.
+`kubectl create -f` would be used to create this ClusterRole.
 The ClusterRole allows verbs "get", "watch", and "list" to
 be performed against "pods", which form part of the core (empty string) apiGroup.

 Every valid Kubernetes yaml payload contains the following top-level entry: